Israeli soccer fans were attacked in Amsterdam. The violence was condemned as antisemitic

 AMSTERDAM — (AP) — Israeli fans were assaulted after a soccer game in Amsterdam by hordes of young people apparently riled up by calls on social media to target Jewish people, Dutch authorities said Friday.
-Five people were treated for injuries at hospitals and dozens were arrested.
+Five people were treated at hospitals and dozens were arrested after the attacks, which were condemned as antisemitic by authorities in Amsterdam, Israel and across Europe.

-Tensions had been mounting in the Dutch capital over Israel's campaigns in Gaza and Lebanon, even before Thursday night's Europa League match between Ajax and Maccabi Tel Aviv.
-Amsterdam authorities banned a planned pro-Palestinian demonstration near the stadium, and video showed a large crowd of Israeli fans chanting anti-Arab slogans en route to the game.
+Reports of antisemitic speech, vandalism and violence have been on the rise across Europe since the start of the war in Gaza, and tensions mounted in the Dutch capital ahead of Thursday night's Europa League match between Ajax and Maccabi Tel Aviv.

 Police had to escort some fans back to hotels, according to authorities.